JannieI/canvas-workstation-V3/src/app/roadmap.md

     - better indication that groups are used, and maybe some help when Ws are group - say one- time help popup.
     - also decide: should Group/ UnGroup save to DB or not?
 It could be considered a once off thing, that must not affect other users when they open it.
     - currently: put Widgets A, B into a group and unselect.
 When select Widget C, then the group will also become selected, so A, B, C selected.
 This could make sense - think about the use case and consider changing it.
+    - can duplicate a group, and can also copy a group from one tab to the next?

     Speaker notes: